Craft your own charming fall tea towel with our easy DIY tutorial. Watch the video and grab your freebie to get started today!

 - DIY Hanging Centerpiece for Your Fall Table

-DIY Fall Tea Towel with Video Tutorial
+Create a DIY Fall Tea Towel with a Video Tutorial

-I’m not sure about you, but this gold screen printing ink was key on this project.
+I’m not sure about you, but this gold screen printing ink was key to this project.
 I’m already brainstorming how I can use it again!
 I hope you enjoyed and if you end up creating your own send it my way.
 I’d love to see your own in action 🙂